-If the complaint is about the head teacher, the CEO, in liaison with the Chair of Governors, will investigate.
-If the CEO has been involved in the complaint previously and has knowledge of it, then the CEO will refer the matter to the Chair of Governors or a Trustee.
+If the complaint is about the head teacher, either the CEO, or the Chair of Governors, will investigate.
+If either the CEO or the Chair of Governors have been involved in the complaint previously then the matter will be referred to another Governor or a Trustee.